 Find out more about Repairing Articular Cartilage with the following link.

 Gradual breakdown of articular cartilage and bones within a joint.
-Osteoarthritis is typically caused by wear and tear and may worsen over time.
+Osteoarthritis is typically caused by wear and tear and worsens over time.
 It most often occurs in individuals over the age of 50 but can be present in younger patients.
 Individuals with osteoarthritis may experience pain, swelling, stiffness and/or limited range of motion.
-There are a variety of non-surgical treatments for osteoarthritis.

 Click on the topics below to find out more from the American Academy of Orthopaedic Surgeons.